Mobile has become part of everyday life.

 Your heart probably sinks a little when you leave your home or office only to realize you’re without your small but mighty and powerful cell phone.

-Mobile isn’t just seeping into our daily lives, it’s also becoming a critical part of business in 2017.
+Mobile isn’t just seeping into our daily lives, it’s become a critical part of business in 2020.

 The way consumers spend time online has shifted from desktop and laptops to mobile over the last seven years.

 With all this data staring you right in the face, how do you as a business owner or brand figure decide where to spend your marketing budget in 2020?